luoninz1/N3il_Board_Game/README.md

 # No‑Three‑in‑Line — Interactive Board (Chess‑Style)

+An interactive browser tool for exploring ## Planned / Possible Enhancements

+- Toggle to hide ≥3 collinear summary lines when Collinearity Detection is ON.
+- Option to export only valid stones.
+- Dark/light theme toggle.
+- Performance optimization for large dense boards (line hashing or sweep algorithms).
+- Shareable encoded board states via URL parameter.
+- Additional sample solutions for larger board sizes (13+).
-An interactive browser tool for exploring the classic "No Three In Line" problem on an n×n lattice.
+- Solution verification and optimality checking tools.ssic "No Three In Line" problem on an n×n lattice.
 You place stones (points) on a chess‑style grid while trying to maximize the number of valid stones such that no three stones lie on a straight line of any slope.

 ## Key Features